swagger-akka-http/swagger-akka-http/README.md

 Scala 2.10 support for akka-http 2.0.3 requires swagger-akka-http 0.6.2.

-Scala 2.12 is not yet supported.
-One issue is that swagger-scala-module support for 2.12 is not yet released.
+Scala 2.12 is supported in 0.8.2-SNAPSHOT.
+This snapshot requires some patches to the core swagger code.

 ## Examples